hrangel1126/ventionhk/README.md

 ## Login & Authentication

-This starter contains a basic example of authentication and redirecting based on a users logged in status.
+This POC contains a basic example of authentication and redirecting based on a users logged in status.
 However, this is done using SSG, which is not ideal, but serves the purpose of this demo.
 For better authentication and redirecting you should use [Astro's (experimental) SSR](https://docs.astro.build/en/guides/server-side-rendering/).

-### Enabling SSR

-For the purpose of the demo I have not enabled SSR, simply due to the fact how I've setup the demo websites of all [accessible-astro.dev](https://accessible-astro.dev) subdomains.
-However, I might add it in the future.
-It is the preferred way to handle your login and redirect cases.

 ### LoginForm.astro

 This theme contains an example login flow, using a fake email address and password and by utilizing the `localStorage`.
 All pages redirect to `/login.astro` if you haven't logged in.
 After logging in the value `isLoggedIn` is set to `true` and your authenticated to view the admin pages.
 When building this using SSR you should use `cookies` instead of the `localStorage`.

-⚠️ **Note: this is just an example, make sure you build your own secure authentication.
-Checkout this [official Astro Blog post](https://astro.build/blog/experimental-server-side-rendering/) for more information about authentication and login.**
+⚠️ **Note: this is just an example POC for Vention Hacakton, make sure you are aware no secure authentication is done.**

 ```js
 <script>